jcvacaro/ml_notes/nlp.md

 $p_G(z_t|x) = exp(e(x_t)^T h_G(x)_t) / sum_x^prime exp(e(x_t)^T h_G(x)_t)
 where e denotes token embeddings.

-For a given position t, the discriminator predicts whether the token xt is “real,” i.e., that it comes from the data rather than the generator distribution, with a sigmoid output layer.
+For a given position t, the discriminator predicts whether the token xt is âreal,â i.e., that it comes from the data rather than the generator distribution, with a sigmoid output layer.
 $D(x, t) = sigmod(w^T h_D(x)_t)$

 The generator then learns to predict the original identities of the masked-out tokens.